Insights

 3. Human Intelligence (HI)

 While technology is a powerful tool, it should not replace human intelligence.
 Human intelligence—often referred to as “gut instinct”—is still a valuable asset in the real estate industry.
 Experienced professionals bring a wealth of knowledge and intuition to their roles, allowing them to make decisions that are informed by both data and experience.However, human intelligence is most effective when it is supported by robust data and analytics.
 By integrating AI and BI tools into their decision-making processes, CRE professionals can enhance their instincts with empirical evidence, leading to better outcomes.
+Access the on-demand webinar here.

 Expanding the Definition of “Customer”